Rajika418/Profile-Listing-Application/README.md

      9.Refactored redux

 State Management in Profile Handling
- State management is crucial in modern web applications to ensure data consistency and maintain application state efficiently.
-In this implementation, Redux Toolkit is used for state management along with Redux Persist to maintain the state across sessions.

-Steps in State Management
  1.Fetching Data from API and Storing in Redux State -> The fetchProfiles async function retrieves data from the API and updates the Redux store.
   -> The response is stored in an array (data) inside the Redux state.